wallysonlima/wallysonlima/README.md

 <h3 align="center">
   <p align="left">
-    I am a Software Engineer with a degree in computer science from Unesp and a MBA from USP.
-    I am focused on backend technologies, the main technologies in which I develop are Java and Kotlin.
-I also have knowlodge in Angular, HTML, CSS e Bootstrap.
+   I am a Software Engineer with a degree in Computer Science from UNESP and an MBA from USP.
+I specialize in backend technologies, primarily developing with Java and Kotlin.
+I also have knowledge of Angular, HTML, CSS, and Bootstrap.

-    My main hobbies are reading, jogging, meditating and in my spare time I love to share a cup of coffee and chat 💬 with friends 😄 .
+   My main hobbies include reading, jogging, meditating, and in my free time, I love sharing a cup of coffee and having great conversations with friends ☕💬😄.
   </p>
 </h3>

-<h3 align="left"> 🌱 I’m currently learning full stack technologies such as Angular and deepening my knowlodge in Kotlin, Java, Spring, DevOps and Cloud AWS.</h3>
+<h3 align="left"> 🌱 I’m currently learning full-stack technologies such as Angular and deepening my knowledge of Kotlin, Java, Spring, DevOps, and AWS Cloud.</h3>

 <h3 align="left">Languages and Tools:</h3>